 The rain is still coming down when John R. reaches the cafe, but is more drizzle now than pelt.
 Earlier on, the June bloom had been spoiled with light.
 It turned as it often does, under the whim of blown bellyheavy clouds.
 It’s wet, or it’s dry.
 So it rolls, by and by.
 It’s wet, or it’s dry, or it’s ‘it’s wet, or it’s dry’, and so on.
 He didn’t put money in the meter- there was less than an hour left in the working man’s metered day.

-Maybe she’d left by now, and there was probably a message or five unread.
+Maybe she’d left by now, and there was probably a message or three unread.
 Maybe she’d left just now or five minutes ago or a year ago, according to the piled fabric of narrative, according to its thick knots written and unwritten, a thing to be counted but not felt.
 Time.
-Take the world at its most solid, as a lifted black rock form wet soil in the hands or the idea of the number one while lying in a quiet (lonely) bed, and yet but a passing flow over an abrupt stone in a river, or the shimmer of a bent ray deflected by a little ripple of a gurgling stream down a boggy hill finding a pair of eyes and all their percept on some point.
+Take the world at its most solid, as a lifted black rock from wet soil in the hands or the idea of the number one while lying in a quiet (lonely) bed, and yet but a passing flow over an abrupt stone in a river, or the shimmer of a bent ray deflected by a little ripple of a gurgling stream down a boggy hill finding a pair of eyes and all their percept on some point.
 Did the history of the world conspire to arrive at just this or that flicker on a ripple?

 The ostentatious John R. Clancy was there, but she was there or she was not there.
 It’s hard to tell, that something isn’t there.
 You have to search every possible seat and wait to see if anyone comes out from the toilet.
-Coffee for one so, and messages checked, too late, and suddenly sweating at a little table, with barely tasted coffee and cake.
+Coffee for one so, and messages checked, too late, and suddenly sweating at a little table, with barely tasted cappuccino and cake.
 Maybe it was a waste of a few euro, or maybe the motions of teeth and throat kept John R. upright, with head down, reading some latest breaking news on a bright screen, hunched over a surge of anger aimed squarely at the idea of himself and all its pretentious wanderling baggage and lazy adorned habits.
 He wondered if she‘d sat at the same table.
 He could ask but he wouldn’t ask.
 Was there a dark-haired girl in just now?
 How did she appear; I mean, did she look pensive, agitated, or resolved, confident, calm?
 Did she leave with an unwiped tear or a fine carefree air?

 “Get over yourself”